vpelss/imok/IMOK.md

 - If you push the IMNOTOK button an email alert is sent immediately to those in your email list.

 Example: If you choose an 'Alert Date' of 10 Sept 2021, and an 'Alert Time' of 9 am, and an 'Alert Interval' of one day; when you push the IMOK button your next 'Alert Date/Time' will be set to 9 am the next day.

+## Liabilty

+This program is subject to change and no assumption of reliability can be assumed.
+This is a proof of concept script.
+Don't risk your life on it.